lammps/lammps/doc/src/mdi.rst

 commands are supported, as documented above: <COORDS, <ENERGY, >FORCES or >+FORCES or <FORCES, <KE, <PE, <STRESS, @COORDS, @FORCES, @ENDSTEP,
 @DEFAULT, EXIT.

-The >+FORCES command sends per-atom forces from the driver to LAMMPS which it adds to current forces (instead of replacing them).

 While LAMMPS is at its @ENDSTEP node, the following standard MDI commands are supported, as documented above: <ENERGY, <FORCES, <KE,